rbong/vim-crystalline/README.md

 Jump straight to the last example if you just want to see everything crystalline can do.
 All examples go in your `.vimrc` before `vim-crystalline` is loaded.

-See `:help statusline` for a information on the statusline syntax used in these examples.
+See `:help statusline` for more information on the statusline syntax used in these examples.

 ### Basic Vim Syntax